 Toaster broken?
 Kettle giving up?
-We’re offering anyone living in North London (Barnet, Camden, Enfield, Hackney, Haringey, Islington and Waltham Forest) 50% off electrical repairs.
+Between April 2025 and March 2026 we offered anyone living in North London (Barnet, Camden, Enfield, Hackney, Haringey, Islington and Waltham Forest) 50% off the cost of electrical and electronic product repairs.

-This project is funded by the North London Waste Authority and is being delivered in partnership by The Restart Project, ReLondon and fix1.today - powered by FixFirst.
+This project was funded by the North London Waste Authority and was delivered in partnership by The Restart Project, ReLondon and fix1.today - powered by FixFirst.

 Smartphone, tablet, laptop, desktop computer, monitor, headphones, pc accessory, printer/scanner, paper shredder, digital compact camera, dslr/video camera, television, games console, gaming-related accessories, hair & beauty item, handheld entertainment device, projector, audio equipment, portable radio, musical instrument, kettle, lamp, fan, power tool, sewing machine, toaster, toy, vacuum, watch/clock, coffee maker, food processor, hair dryer, iron, microwaves.